 Saturday and Sunday are broken down into two sets of films: morning and afternoon.
 The morning movies are great for kids of all ages (and attention spans).
 The afternoon features shorts as well as a feature length film, and is recommended for the older set (7+ for the shorts and 8+ for the feature).
 Some of this year’s film highlights includes Fingerprints, the story of two groups of kids—one from Haiti and the other from the Bay Area—who come together virtually to record two songs.
 In Doctor of Monsters, a boy has to face his fears of becoming a doctor to monsters.
 Are You Volleyball? is a film from Tehran about a group of refugees who arrive at the border of Iran where the soldiers and guards are hostile to them, but end up finding friendship and connection through a game of volleyball.
 A View from the Window looks at a school day through the eyes of deaf children.

 Visit the 2018 program schedule for the full scoop.

-For all of your pint-sized auteurs-in-training, the festival offers totally hands-on workshops in clay puppets, pixilation, found objects, and (new for this year) how to be a kid critic.
-The best part?
-Students get to see their hard work shown on the big screen!
-Workshop descriptions and registration info can be found here.
+For all of your pint-sized auteurs-in-training, the festival offers fun, hands-on workshops in clay puppeting, found objects and pixilation.
+After the workshops, students get to premiere their work on the big screen!
+How cool is that?

-Have you been to this festival?
-What was your family’s favorite part?
+Have you attended this awesome film festival?
+What was your favorite part?
+Share in the comments!